santoshkrishnanr/memo_with-_exp/README.md

       test_memoize(): Is used
      * It checks the output value by calling twice.

-* To check for the time required to return values after executing  the function and to  return from memory.\
+* To check for the time required to return values after executing  the function and to  return value from memory.\
     def test_run_time():
      * Just calculates the time before and after runing a function twice .

-* To check for the amount of time value is stored in memory for use\
+* To check for the amount of time value is stored in memory for useage.\
     def test_cached_time():
-    * Calls a function and checks if the function is same for the same parameter until its updated *Gives the time of storing the value.
+    * Calls a function and checks if the function is same for the same argument until its updated
+    * Gives the time of storing the value.

 * To check for the amount of time previous value is stored in memory\
     def test_updated_value():